swarbler/bestof/cleaning/laundry.md

 	- **better:** Rowenta DW9280
 - **clothing steamer:** Conair Turbo ExtremeSteam (GS59X)

-{: .note }
-The Rowenta DW9280 is discontinued so may be harder to find
+> The Rowenta DW9280 is discontinued so may be harder to find